Aniket-Dutta28/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple JavaScript Tic Tac Toe game
+A Simple Tic Tac Toe game created using HTML CSS and JAVASCRIPT